i-Captain/rails_7_devise_starter/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+I am following this tutorial from [GoRails](https://gorails.com/deploy/ubuntu/20.04) and used a digitalocean droplet.

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.0.2

-* System dependencies

-* Configuration
+* Configuration rails 7.0.0.rc1 -j esbuild --css bootstrap | with devise

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

 * Unsorted

-I am following this tutorial from [GoRails](https://gorails.com/deploy/ubuntu/20.04)

-In my case it is a digitalocean droplet
 ```
 ssh root@1.2.3.4
 adduser deploy